Summary

 A robust DevSecOps framework will include a range of security testing from pre-development to deployment and beyond.
 You can use this checklist to ensure that you’re being comprehensive about security across the entire SDLC.

 - Pre-development: Perform a thorough risk assessment, including identifying potential vulnerabilities, and assessing which risks are associated with various components and flows.
-Look for tools which help you to prioritize risk that is exploitable in your business context or relevant to your compliance requirements, so that you can channel mitigation efforts where they are needed the most.
+Look for tools that help you to prioritize risk that is exploitable in your business context or relevant to your compliance requirements so that you can channel mitigation efforts where they are needed the most.

 - Development and Build: Enforce secure coding standards, including offering personalized training to developers in a continuous way.
 Integrate SAST into the IDE, performing static code analysis to find any vulnerabilities in the source code early and handle them ahead of time, and Software Composition Analysis (SCA) to scan open-source components and libraries for malicious content or vulnerabilities.
 Incorporate automated security tests into CI/CD pipelines to reduce manual effort, and scan and update dependencies as necessary.